-Impacts on the economies of gateway communities would most likely be minor to moderate over the long term.
+Impacts on the economics of gateway communities would most likely be minor to moderate over the long term.
 Whether these effects were beneficial or negative would depend on the public's demand for facilities and services (since some would be removed from the park) and whether they would be supplied by the private sector in adjacent areas.
 Some concessioners and their employees would experience long-term moderate to major adverse impacts with the loss of business and job opportunities.
 Over the long term, these firms and individuals would find other commercial and employment opportunities within the regional economy, resulting in minor impacts.
 The public could look to the private sector within the gateway communities to provide services no longer offered in the parks.

-Park staffing might increase under alternative B. This would have long-term but negligible impacts on the local and regional economies because of the size of the regional economy.
+Some past staffing reductions would be reversed, such that park staffing would increase under alternative B. Increases in park staff and payroll would result in additional secondary jobs and incomes in the region.
+This would have long-term but negligible beneficial impacts on the local and regional economies because of their magnitude relative to size of the regional economy.

-The overall cumulative impacts would be minor and beneficial; this alternative's contribution to these effects would be modest.
+The overall cumulative impacts would be minor to moderate and beneficial; this alternative's contribution to these effects would be modest.